Why Add Conversions to Google Analytics?

 If, on the other hand convert to sales as 10% of the forms received, then a completed form will be worth 100 $, i.e. 1,000 $ x 10%.

-If your advertising campaigns on Google or Facebook costs 10 $ per completed form (a component of the cost of acquiring a customer, or Customer Acquisition Cost), then you have just demonstrated that your campaigns are profitable.
+If your advertising campaigns on Google or Facebook costs 10 $ per completed form (a component of Client Acquisition Cost), then you have just demonstrated that your campaigns are profitable.

 You can then repeat the exercise for all your campaigns and objectives.